zjutkz/AgeraBeauty/README.md

 #Why

-Recently,there are so many Apps choosing RxJava+retrofit+MVP to be the framework of itself,while I thought  [Agera](https://github.com/google/agera) may be the better one in Android platform instead of RxJava because I think the latter is so heavy and Agera can do all the things RxJava does.
+Recently,there are so many Apps choosing RxJava+retrofit+MVP to be the framework of itself,while I thought  [Agera](https://github.com/google/agera) may be the better one in Android platform instead of RxJava because the latter is so heavy and Agera can do all the things RxJava does.

 So I made this App to show how to use Agera to replace RxJava in the model layer of an Android App.